from Tuvia Sagiv

 At the conclusion of a tour of the Temple Mount by two senior municipal officials, an official announcement was issued stating that the construction at Solomon's Stables is not in violation of the law.

-will attempt to hinder the opening of a new mosque that will open Sunday
+attempt to hinder the opening of a new mosque that will open Sunday in Solomon's

-in Solomon's Stables, Israel Radio, KOL YISRAEL, reported.The police believe
+Stables, Israel Radio, KOL YISRAEL, reported.The police believe that some extremists

 Back to Temple Mount Index Page